replicatedhq/help-center/content/docs/kubernetes/customer-installations/installing.md

 {{< linked_headline "High Availability" >}}

-Replicated Embedded Kubernetes has the ability to run in highly available mode with multiple Kubernetes master control plane nodes.
+Replicated Embedded Kubernetes has the ability to run in highly available mode with multiple Kubernetes control plane nodes.
 The addition of the `ha` flag when running the Kubernetes easy-install script signals to Replicated that this cluster should be run in HA mode.
 For more information please refer to our docs on high availability clusters [here](../high-availability).

 ```shell
 curl -sSL -o install.sh  https://get.replicated.com/kubernetes-init